-The Hawaii Biodiversity and Mapping Program (HBMP) lists this species as imperiled (HBMP 2006).
+The Hawaii Biodiversity and Mapping Program (HBMP) lists this species as imperiled (HBMP) 2006).
 Palaemonella burnsi is included in the list of species in Hawaii's 2005 Comprehensive Wildlife Conservation Strategy (Mitchell et al. 2005).
-In addition, in 2007, the State of Hawaii is initiating a separate strategic plan focusing exclusively on invertebrates.
-It is expected that Palaemonella burnsi will be one of the species covered by the new plan.
+In addition, in March 2007, the State of Hawaii initiated a separate strategic plan focusing exclusively on invertebrates.
+It is expected that Palaemonella burnsi will be one of the species covered by the new plan (Mitchell et al.